paveltimofeev/screens.io/tasklist.md

--- store scenario Id as well as scenarioName in runs history -- replace currentScenario with config/:scenarioId route, and get scenario history for other then 'Test' value -- show test case results in test case history instead of results of test run

-- refactoring - replace getHistoryRecordsOfScenario with getTestCaseHistory(scenarioId)
+-- store scenario Id as well as scenarioName in runs history -- replace currentScenario with config/:scenarioId route, and get scenario history for other then 'Test' value -- show test case results in test case history instead of results of test run -- refactoring - replace getHistoryRecordsOfScenario with getTestCaseHistory(scenarioId)

 - DESIGN UI PAGES FOR MOBILE

+- refactoring - Split configuration and configuration/:id components and effects
 - support search and filters on backend (state=, status=, starter=, today=true, viewports=[])
 - support groupby=scenario for jobs history
 - store approves in history